robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
+- Added flag to delete job to stop accidently deleting root and added extra logging.
 - A Map Type has been added.
 The keys must be strings but the values can be any type.
 - Structural jobs no longer attempt to Stop their children when destroyed.